UniVR/GolfVR/README.md

 ![alt tag](https://raw.githubusercontent.com/UniVR/GolfVR/master/Images/GolfVR.jpg)

-This game is developed with [**Unity 3D**](https://unity3d.com/) and compatible with Android and iOS.
+*With this game, we want to provide an immersive and interactive experience to the largest amount of people using the most affordable technologies availlable on the market.
+We're setting the player on an original golf game terrain designed for challenge and relaxation.
+With an intuitive interaction system, users can easily choose the club they want to use and then aim and shot !*

-It should be played with a **VR headset** and a **Wii Controller** (wii controller support is still in development).
+This game uses the **CardBoard SDK**, it is designed to be played with a **VR headset** and a **Wii Controller** (Wii controller support is still in development).

-There are a lot of Virtual Reality headset from few to hundred dollars.
-[A lot of comparatifs speak about it !](http://heavy.com/tech/2015/07/best-vr-virtual-reality-headset-glasses-goggles-oculus-rift-specs-review/)
+You can find Virtual Reality headset from a few to a hundred dollars.
+[A lot of comparatives talks about them !](http://heavy.com/tech/2015/07/best-vr-virtual-reality-headset-glasses-goggles-oculus-rift-specs-review/)

-This game was developed by two french: [Ludovic Feltz](http://feltz.fr) (developer) and Mathieu Genoud (graphics designer)
+This game was developed by two young french guys: [Ludovic Feltz](http://feltz.fr) (developer) and [Mathieu Genoud](https://fr.linkedin.com/pub/mathieu-genoud/105/258/54b) (graphics designer)

+This game is developed in C# with [**Unity 3D**](https://unity3d.com/) and it is compatible with Android and iOS.
+Graphical assets are created with [**Blender**](http://www.blender.org/) and [**The Gimp**](http://www.gimp.org/)

 Fell free to contribute !